-However, if you were to substitute a plantain for a banana in a recipe, you may be surprised by their very different tastes.
+However, if you were to substitute a plantain for a banana in a recipe, you may be surprised by its very different taste.

 This article will review the similarities and differences between bananas and plantains, including some of their most common culinary uses.

-Bananas and plantains are similar, yet have a few key differences in flavor and usage.
+Bananas and plantains are similar, but they have a few key differences in flavor and usage.

-Bananas are commonly used in North American and European cuisine, although they’re originally from Southeast Asia.
+Bananas are originally from Malay Archipelago in Southeast Asia.
 Bananas typically have a long, slender shape and are covered by a thick skin.

 Many different kinds of bananas exist.
 However, in Western cultures, the term “banana” usually refers to the sweet, yellow variety.

-As it ripens, the skin changes to bright yellow, followed by a dark brown color.
+As the banana ripens, the skin changes to bright yellow, followed by a dark brown.
 It also becomes progressively easier to peel.

 Aside from their botanical classifications, one of the most obvious similarities between plantains and bananas is their appearance.

-Below is nutrition info for 100 grams (roughly a 1/2 cup) of bananas and plantains:
+Below is nutritional info for 100 grams (roughly 1/2 cup) of bananas and plantains:

-They both provide a healthy source of complex carbohydrates.
-Plantains contain roughly 31 grams of carbs per 100-gram serving, while bananas contain about 23 grams.
-However, this amount can vary depending on the ripeness of the fruit (2, 3).
+They are both healthy sources of complex carbohydrates.
+Plantains contain roughly 32 grams of carbs per 100-gram serving, while bananas contain about 23 grams.
+However, this amount can vary, depending on the ripeness of the fruit (

 The main difference is that more of the carbs in bananas come from sugars, whereas more of the carbs in plantains are from starch.

-Summary Bananas and plantains are very similar in their nutrition content, containing a variety of vitamins, minerals and fiber.
+Bananas and plantains are very similar in their nutritional content, containing a variety of vitamins, minerals, and fiber.
 They also share potential health benefits.

-The main difference between bananas and plantains is how they’re used in the kitchen, though in some cultures there is not a clear linguistic distinction between these two.
+The main difference between bananas and plantains is how they’re used in the kitchen, though in some cultures there is not a clear linguistic distinction between the two.

 A plantain is sometimes referred to as a “cooking banana,” while the sweeter variety is classified as a “dessert banana.”

-Because they’re very sweet, bananas are frequently used in cooked desserts and baked goods including pies, muffins and quick breads.
+Because ripe bananas are sweet, they are often used in cooked desserts and baked goods, including pies, muffins, and quick breads.

 They’re also eaten raw by themselves, as part of a fruit salad, or as a dessert or porridge topping.
 They may even be dipped in chocolate or spread on toast with nut butter.

-Like bananas, they start green and progress to a dark brown-black color as they ripen.
+Like bananas, they start green and progress to yellow and then a dark brown-black as they ripen.
 The darker they are, the sweeter they’ll be.
-Plantains can be eaten at any stage of the ripening process, but you’ll need a knife to peel them.
+Plantains can be eaten at any stage of ripening, but you’ll need a knife to peel them.

-Green and yellow plantains are often sliced, fried and eaten as a fritter called tostones, a popular dish in Latin American and Caribbean cuisine.
+Green and yellow plantains are often sliced and fried, a popular dish in Latin American and Caribbean cuisines.
 If sliced very thinly before frying, they can be eaten more like chips.

-Summary The biggest differences between bananas and plantains are their flavor profile and method of preparation.
-Bananas are popular in North American cuisine, while plantains are more common in Caribbean, Latin American and African dishes.
+The biggest differences between bananas and plantains are their flavor profile, size, and skin thickness.
+Bananas are popular in North American cuisine, while plantains have been more common in countries in the Caribbean, Latin America, and Africa.

-Neither the banana nor the plantain is superior to the other nutritionally, as they are both very healthy, nutrient-rich foods.
+Neither the banana nor the plantain is superior to the other nutritionally, as they are both nutrient-rich foods.

-However, cooking methods can affect the nutrition content of these fruits, making them more or less healthy.
+However, cooking methods can affect the nutritional content of these fruits.
 This has less to do with the fruit itself and more to do with what you’re adding to it.

-If you’re concerned about blood sugar management, you’ll still want to monitor portions of both foods because they do contain carbohydrates that can increase blood sugar.
+If you’re concerned about blood sugar management, you’ll still want to monitor your portions of both foods because they contain carbohydrates that can increase blood sugar.

-Summary Both bananas and plantains are both very healthy fruits, but cooking preparation can play a large role in either fruit’s effect on your health.
+Both bananas and plantains are both very healthy fruits, but cooking method can play a role in either fruit’s effect on your health.

-Bananas and plantains are easily confused because of their visual similarities, but you’ll find it’s easy to tell them apart after tasting them.
+While it’s possible to confuse bananas with plantains because of the two fruits’ visual similarities, you’ll find it’s easy to tell them apart after tasting them.

-Their nutrition content and potential health benefits are similar, but their applications in the kitchen are not.
+Their nutritional content and potential health benefits are similar, as are some of their applications in the kitchen.

 Plantains are starchy and contain less sugar than bananas.
-They’re better suited for savory dishes, whereas bananas are easily used in desserts or on their own.
+They work well in savory dishes, while bananas are easily used in desserts or on their own.